tenzir/tenzir/web/docs/understand/operators/sources/export.md

 ## Description

-The `export` operator retrieves events from a VAST node.
+The `export` operator retrieves events from a Tenzir node.

 :::note Flush to disk
 Pipelines starting with the `export` operator do not access events that are not written to disk.

-We plan to change this behavior in the near future.
-Until then, we recommend running `vast flush` before exporting events to make sure they're available for downstream consumption.
+We recommend running `tenzir-ctl flush` before exporting events to make sure they're available for downstream consumption.
 :::

 ## Examples